Formula One owner cuts stake in $1.6 bln deal

 ASIAN APPETITE

-Goldman Sachs (GS.N), UBS UBSN.VX and Morgan Stanley (MS.N) are lead-managing the IPO, which could be Singapore's biggest flotation Hong Kong billionaire Li Ka-Shing's Hutchison Port Holdings Trust (HPHT.SI) raised $5.5 billion in early 2011.
+Goldman Sachs, UBS and Morgan Stanley are lead-managing the IPO, which could be Singapore's biggest flotation Hong Kong billionaire Li Ka-Shing's Hutchison Port Holdings Trust raised $5.5 billion in early 2011.

 "It raises some capital, which may be required, and it gives the IPO a little bit more credibility if some well-known investment houses come on board pre-IPO," said Peter Elston, head of Asia-Pacific strategy and asset allocation at Aberdeen Asset Management's Asian unit.